-N Vardalachos[†], E Grampin [‡], A Galis[†] and J Serrat[‡] [†] University College London, [‡] Universitat Politècnica de Catalunya
+N Vardalachos[†], J Rubio[‡], A Galis[†] and J Serrat[‡] [†] University College London, [‡] Universitat Politècnica de Catalunya

-Abstract: This paper describes the policy based management system devised for management of IP over WDM networks.
-The concepts and systems presented here have being developed in the framework of the IST Project WINMAN[1], whose aim is to develop and validate an open and flexible integrated management system for this type of networks.
+Abstract: The management of heterogeneous and hybrid networks has always been a challenge for network operators.
+Different frameworks and architectural approaches have been proposed and investigated in the literature.
+This paper describes the policy based management architecture devised for management of IP over WDM networks and is part of the work carried out in the IST Project WINMAN [1], whose aim is to develop and validate an open and flexible integrated management system for this type of networks.

-1 Introduction
+1. Introduction

 In recent years it has become apparent that the transportation of IP based applications will be the dominant factor in future networks.
 At the same time equipment for Wavelength Division Multiplexing (WDM) has matured sufficiently to give the very high capacity networks (terabit transport networks [2], [3], [4]) that will be needed for the ever-increasing amount of information.
 It was soon realised by the telecom industry and the research community that the convergence of those two technologies would form the solution to future networking, offering a universal, reliable and ultra-fast solution.
-Yet today's transport networks are primarily based on ATM and SDH technologies.
-Some operators started deploying WDM technology for bandwidth capacity extension between network nodes by means of point-to-point connections.
 Next generation network architectures focus on eliminating the intermediate layers between IP and optical, thus minimising encapsulation overheads and complexity.
-The next challenge in order to deploy these networks is that there is a need to manage their resources efficiently and how to migrate the existing network and management infrastructure to the new one.
+The key challenges in the deployment and use of these networks is the efficient management of their resources and migration strategy from the existing network and management infrastructure to the new one.
 Management of such networks in an integrated fashion is a large research area.
+Different approaches to network management have been developed through the years; such include approaches as the TMN, ODP, TINA-C, WBEM and Policy Based Management.

 Most trends in IP-WDM integration are extensions of the distributed Internet network control approach to the Optical Layer using signalling mechanisms either in an Overlay model or a Peer model.
 This paper proposes an alternative approach for managing Internet services over the Optical Transport Network by extending the telecom-style policy based network management approach to the IP layer over WDM.
-The proposed management solution has been adopted and is being investigated by WINMAN an ongoing European research and development project, whose aim is to offer an integrated network management solution for the provisioning of end-to-end IP connectivity services derived from Service Level Agreements (SLAs).
+The proposed management solution has been adopted and is being investigated by the WINMAN project.